ashishallu/ashishallu/README.md

 ## What Drives Me

-I'm drawn to problems where an AI system's decision needs to be trusted, not just accurate — that's what pulls me toward explainability and responsible AI.
-I like working across the full stack of a problem: framing it, training the model, and then building the engineering around it that makes it usable in the real world.
-Longer-term, I'm working toward a PhD, and eventually building something of my own in deep-tech.
+I'm the kind of engineer who reads the SHAP values before celebrating the accuracy score — I want to know *why* a model decided what it decided, not just that it got there.
+That curiosity is what pulls me toward explainable and responsible AI, and it's why I like sitting close to the whole problem: framing it, training the model, then building the engineering around it that makes it trustworthy enough to actually use.
+I'm energized by systems where the stakes are real — fraud, healthcare, compliance — the kind of domains where getting it right actually matters.
+Long-term, that same curiosity is pointed at a PhD, and eventually, building something of my own in deep-tech.

 <br/>